FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-releasenotes.rst

 Security
 ^^^^^^^^
 #.
 Disabling 2FA authentication for a client will now require a 2FA token from the user as an additional security step
 #.
 Added 'Require2fa' to the default appsettings.
-This replaces the 'RequireMfa' setting.
+This replaces the current 'RequireMfa' setting.

 Feature
 ^^^^^^^